Expedition Skills Seminar - Ruth Glacier

 Resources

-Whether you are challenging the West Buttress, learning crevasse rescue on the Ruth Glacier, or rock climbing in Little Switzerland, these titles will greatly enhance your experience and appreciation of Alaska!
+Whether you are challenging the West Buttress or learning crevasse rescue on the Ruth Glacier, these titles will greatly enhance your experience and appreciation of Alaska!

 - Joe Horiskey